bean-mhm/img-aligner/README.md

 for the maximum value, we only compare it to the initial maximum value that we got in the beginning, and not the one from the previous iteration.

+## The Algorithm

 Here's what the algorithm looks like in every iteration:
 1. Warp the grid vertices using a gaussian distribution with a random center, radius, direction, and strength.
 The ranges of the random values are calculated based on parameters (warp strength, grid resolution, etc.).
-2. Recalculate the cost (average difference) and the maximum value in the cost image (max local difference).
+2. Recalculate the cost (average difference) and the maximum local difference (max value in the cost image).
 3. If (cost > previous iteration's cost) or (max local diff. > initial max) then undo the warping.
 4. Break the loop if stop conditions are met.

+## Performance

-For increased performance, grid warping and cost calculation are performed at a lower resolution (called the __intermediate resolution__) on the graphics processing unit (GPU) using the Vulkan API.
+For increased performance and efficiency, grid warping and cost calculation are performed at a lower resolution (called the __intermediate resolution__) on the graphics processing unit (GPU) using the Vulkan API.

 # Color Spaces & Image Formats